robocode-dev/tank-royale/schema/schemas/README.md

 ### Pausing a game

-A controller is pausing the game while it is running.
+A controller can pause the game while it is running.
 The game will need to be resumed to continue.
 Note that the bots are not being notified that the game is paused, but should see the game as running and the next turn to occur as usual.

 - [pause-game]